Rulexec/photon/README.md

 __Adds__

-* res.mime([type,] charset) - sets mime type and charset.
-If type is omitted, sets text/html.
+* res.mime(type, charset) - sets mime type and charset.
+If type or charset === null, takes value from passed options to photon.mime.

 ----------------------------------------